 - Mexican Street Corn– this dish can be prepared ahead of time as well, and popped into the oven before you add the dish of tacos!

-- Churros or Baked Cinnamon Tortilla Chips– either one is a delicious sweet side to serve with dinner or as dessert!
+- Baked Cinnamon Tortilla Chips– a delicious sweet side to serve with dinner or as dessert!

 Yes, ground turkey is a delicious substitute for the beef in these tacos.
 While I haven’t tried it with meatless beef substitutes, this method of baking tacos should work just fine with those ingredients as well.